rishavghosh1331/Calculator-/README.md

-# Calculator-
+# Simple_Calculator_Switch-case_Java
-Make an Scientific Calculator App Using Java Script
+This is a code of simple calculator using Switch-Case in Java